“My music

 Macintosh, Mackie and ProTools, expandable to 24 tracks.
 Many musicians

-play more than one instrument, so a trio can sound like a larger group.
 Multiple tracks also permit making revisions at a later time

 without disturbing anything already recorded. |